lviano/robust_gaifo/README.md

 ***Implementation of robust GAIL under transition dynamics mismatch***

+***Credits***

+Our code is based on this open source GAIL implementation: https://github.com/Khrylx/PyTorch-RL
 ***Installation***

 You can replicate the virtual environment we used in our experiments with the file `requirements.txt`